Abdiel: People

-Fictional characters
+Other uses

 Paradise Lost

-Chief among fictional characters bearing the name Abdiel is the seraph Abdiel appearing in Milton's Paradise Lost (1667), specifically in Book V and Book VI.
+Chief among characters bearing the name Abdiel is the seraph Abdiel appearing in Milton's Paradise Lost (1667), specifically in Book V and Book VI.
 Two passages from Book V serve to establish Abdiel's character:

 Abdiel denounces Satan after hearing him incite revolt among the angels, and abandons Lucifer to bring the news of his defection to God.
 However, when he arrives, he finds that preparations are already underway for battle.
 In the ensuing fight, Abdiel smites Satan, Ariel, Ramiel, and Arioch, presumably among others.
 In Asimov's Annotated Paradise Lost, Isaac Asimov theorized that Abdiel was in fact a representation of Milton himself.
 Likewise, in Cyder, Ambrose Philips refers to Milton as "that other bard" and contrasts Milton to his character Abdiel.

-In the film Paradise Lost, which was to be released in 2012, Abdiel was set to be played by Djimon Hounsou.
-However, pre-production of the project was ceased not long after, citing budgetary concerns of the production company.

 Other uses

 The character name Abdiel has also been used: